nanvel/blog/2022/10/python3-stdlib.md

 Quote:

 - QUOTE_ALL (quote all regardless of type)
-- QUOTE_MINIMAL (quote fields with special charaters)
+- QUOTE_MINIMAL (quote fields with special characters)

 Dialects: `csv.list_dialects()`: `excel`, `excel-tabs`, `unix`, can register new.